Consensys/mythx-docs/docs/index.md

 ## Checking the Status of a Submission

 In the previous section we kicked off an vulnerability analysis job which is run asynchronously.
 To check the status of the analysis job use the uuid returned in the HTTP response.
 The uuid received in the last section was `df946130-a25c-4268-b2d0-e3ccc592f7c0`.
-Send a HTTP HTTP GET request to `/mythril/v1/analysis/$UUID`:
+Send an HTTP GET request to `/mythril/v1/analysis/$UUID`:

 ```console